-In today’s discussion, we are talking about Google Cloud Next 2019 event.
+In today’s discussion, we are talking about Google Cloud Next 2019 event, the annual event where it is all about Google Cloud.
 The event happened in San Francisco over the course of 4 days last week.
 We are bringing you the 6 main changes that Google has announced during the summit.

 Let’s start with Anthos.
 Anthos is the new Google Cloud Services Platform that was introduced at the Google Cloud Next 2019 event.
 It allows companies to run applications in their private data centre and in Google’s cloud.
 Moreover, Google expanded its support to the competing cloud service platforms.
 Thus organisations will be able to use one single platform for their applications on any cloud service.
 That makes Anthos a one-stop shop.
 All of this is powered by containers and Kubernetes that Google has been pushing for years.